Warehouse Robotics:

 Picking

-Picking is the task of locating and extracting the right stock to fulfil an order, and it’s the type of work that warehouse robots are most heavily involved in.
+Picking is the task of locating and extracting the right stock for order fulfilment, and it’s the type of work that warehouse robots are most heavily involved in.
 Whether the robot is assisting a worker, or it is carrying out the picking themselves, there are a number of options that can enhance the process.

-Robots are often deployed to work alongside warehouse workers, frequently acting as a guide to the next picking location.
+Robots are often deployed to work alongside warehouse workers, frequently acting as a guide to the next picking location or pick stations.
 Advanced robots are capable of plotting the most efficient route around the warehouse and can make decisions on the go as new orders come in.
 This means that a worker can easily navigate the space without making wrong turns or spending time figuring out where to go.

 Sorting